Guide to the A.V. Metler Correspondence relating to Antiquarian Bookman advertisement

 Booksellers and bookselling--United States--20th century.

 Booksellers and bookselling--Correspondence.

-Arrangement Note: Collection arrived loose in no discernible order.
+Collection arrived loose in no discernible order.
 Reply cards were arranged alphabetically according to bookseller by the archivist into 30 folders; miscellaneous ephemera were grouped together into one additional folder.